rennmeng/SERtool/README.md

 ```

 ## Dataset
 We generated a dataset of HVGS mutation sequences and developed a web-based tool for analysis, both of which are available at https://www.sertool.org.
-The dataset was processed, filtered, and standardized to construct a comprehensive collection of mutation sequences for downstream analysis of repetitive motifs and functional impact assessment.
+The dataset was processed, filtered, and standardized to construct a comprehensive collection of mutation sequences for downstream analysis of repetitive motifs and functional impact assessment(manuscript in preparation).

-## Cite
+## About This Tool
 https://www.sertool.org
 https://bio.tools/sertool
-We are preparing the manuscript and have not submitted it yet.